GlobalLives/globallives/wp-content/plugins/google-analytics-dashboard-for-wp/readme.txt

 Donate link: http://deconf.com/donate/
 Tags: google,analytics,google analytics,dashboard,analytics dashboard,google analytics dashboard,google analytics widget,tracking,realtime,wpmu,multisite
 Requires at least: 2.8
-Tested up to: 3.7.1
+Tested up to: 3.9.1
-Stable tag: 4.2.6
+Stable tag: 4.2.20
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Google Analytics Dashboard for WP will display Google Analytics data and statistics inside your WordPress Blog.
+Displays Google Analytics Reports and Real-Time Statistics in your Dashboard.
+Automatically inserts the tracking code in every page of your website.

 == Description ==
-Using a widget, [Google Analytics Dashboard](http://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Admin Dashboard.
+Using a widget, [Google Analytics Dashboard](http://deconf.com/google-analytics-dashboard-wordpress/) displays detailed analytics info and statistics about: number of visits, number of visitors, bounce rates, organic searches, pages per visit directly on your Administration Dashboard.

 Authorized users can also view statistics like Views, UniqueViews and top searches, on frontend, at the end of each article.